 In her spare time, she writes books and blogs.
 Her first two books, Outsmart Your Brain and Wander Woman: How High-Achieving Women Find Contentment and Direction, have been quoted in many publications, including Psychology Today, Harvard Management Review, and The New York Times and she has appeared on ABC World News.
 She has also presented at many universities including Harvard Kennedy School and Cornell University.

-Her new book, The Discomfort Zone: How Leaders Turn Difficult Conversations into Breakthroughs was released in 2014 to rave reviews in Fast Company, Fortune, CNN, and Globe and Mail and she was a featured author at Google.
+Her latest book is her bestseller, The Discomfort Zone: How Leaders Turn Difficult Conversations into Breakthroughs has been translated in 4 languages and quoted in Fast Company, Fortune, CNN, and Globe and Mail.
+She was a featured author at Google.

 Specific topics include: